Winsome Earle-Sears: Abortion

-Earle-Sears opposes abortions.
+Earle-Sears opposes abortion.
 During her 2021 campaign for lieutenant governor, Earle-Sears stated she would support legislation similar to the Texas Heartbeat Act, which would ban abortion as soon as a fetal heartbeat is detected (i.e., as early as six weeks).
 On the campaign trail, she called abortion "genocide" and stated she supported making abortion illegal in all cases unless the mother's life was at risk.
 Later in her 2021 campaign, WRIC-TV wrote that Earle-Sears "appeared to backtrack" on her initial comments about the Texas Heartbeat Act.
 She told WRIC-TV she had not reviewed the Texas law and declined to specify when abortion should be banned.
 After becoming lieutenant governor, Earle-Sears said that abortion should be allowed in cases of rape, incest, and to prevent harm to pregnant women.
 When Roe v.
 Wade was overturned in Dobbs v.
 Jackson Women's Health Organization in June 2022, she announced her support for a 15-week abortion ban.
 Audio obtained by The Guardian captured Earle-Sears implying that consenting to sex is equivalent to consenting to pregnancy, saying that women "need to make our choices before we’re pregnant, not, you know, after.”

 In 2025, Earle-Sears signed Virginia’s pending constitutional amendment on reproductive rights while adding a handwritten note expressing her personal opposition to it.

 Cannabis

 In 2021, Earle-Sears expressed support for medical marijuana legalization but opposed the legalization of marijuana for recreational use.
 Earle-Sears has said that adult-use cannabis "will destroy us" and has described marijuana as a gateway drug.
-During her campaign in 2021, Earles-Sears has stated that she fired one of her employees for using marijuana, “I had to let somebody go who worked for me, found out he was on marijuana, ‘you can’t work for me, you’re gonna destroy somebody’s home, you’re gonna crash, it’s gonna decimate us, because marijuana is a gateway drug … There is no hope in that, there is no future.’"
+During her campaign in 2021, Earles-Sears has stated that she fired one of her employees for using marijuana, “I had to let somebody go who worked for me, found out he was on marijuana, 'you can’t work for me, you’re gonna destroy somebody’s home, you’re gonna crash, it’s gonna decimate us, because marijuana is a gateway drug … There is no hope in that, there is no future.'"

 Diversity, equity, and inclusion

-Earle-Sears has argued, "Slaves did not die in the fields so that we could call ourselves victims now in 2025; Democrats think minorities can't succeed without DEI", highlighting Virginia as "the former capital of the Confederacy".
+Earle-Sears applauded a decision by the University of Virginia to disband its DEI office in 2025, calling it a victory for both students and faculty.
+A WinRed fundraising appeal for her campaign quoted her as saying, "Democrats think minorities can't succeed without DEI".

 Economy

+In the Virginia House of Delegates, Earle-Sears was one of the two Republican state delegates who voted against a Republican-led attempt at raising taxes.

 In 2022, Earle-Sears supported Youngkin's 90-day gas tax holiday proposal.

-In 2025, Earle-Sears pledged to eliminate the car tax during her gubernatorial run.
-She also pledged to eliminate taxes on tips at the state level during the campaign.
+During her gubernatorial run, she pledged to eliminate the car tax, and promised to eliminate taxes on tips at the state level.

-In 2025, Earle-Sears has supported Trump's tariffs, saying they will strengthen the American economy.
-Earle-Sears also expressed her support for Trump's Department of Government Efficiency (DOGE) initiative to trim federal spending and reduce the size of the federal workforce.
+Earle-Sears has supported Trump's tariffs, saying they will strengthen the American economy.
+She also expressed her support for Trump's Department of Government Efficiency (DOGE) initiative to trim federal spending and reduce the size of the federal workforce.